FertigLab/pycogaps/README.md

 A dictionary of the result as two representations is stored: an `anndata` object and `GapsResult` object.
 For simplicity and relevancy, we will only consider the `anndata` object.
 CoGAPS stores the lower dimensional representation of the samples (P matrix) in the `.var` slot and the weight of the features (A matrix) in the `.obs` slot.
 The standard deviation across sample points for each matrix are stored in the `.uns` slots.

 ## **Analyzing the Result**
+We provide two ways to analyze the result from PyCoGAPS.
+The first includes an interactive notebook interface using the web-based GenePattern Notebook (recommended for less experienced python/programming users), and the secoond includes running a python script from the command line (recommended for more experienced python/programming users).

+## **I. GenePattern Notebook**
+Here are the following steps to use the interactive GenePattern Notebook to analyze results:
+1. Login to your GenePattern account or register a new account here: https://notebook.genepattern.org/hub/login
+2. Go to the PyCoGAPS Analysis Notebook found here: https://notebook.genepattern.org/hub/preview?id=440
+3. Click 'Run'
+4. Follow the instructions in the notebook to run your analysis.

+## **II.
+Python Script via Terminal**
-In order to analyze the data, we'll need to first import the built-in CoGAPS functions.
+In order to analyze the data, we'll need to make sure to install the necessary dependencies and import the built-in PyCoGAPS functions.

 Make sure you're in the `PyCoGAPS` folder, and copy the following commands in terminal, which will save plots generated from the example data in the `output/` folder:
 ```